 This news even prompted a writer for Canada’s respected newspaper, The Globe and Mail, to write, “Now the secret is out.
 Flossing is a waste of time.”
 The writer cites several other areas of concern in which we have supposedly been led astray by well-meaning, but ill-informed science and medical writers.

 Contrary to jumping on this bandwagon, although it took me years of experimentation with different floss types, and though I am slightly resentful at the time flossing takes, it is actually a pleasure to floss.
 (I have to use floss designed for tight teeth.)
 When I see the guck that is removed from between my teeth, even after brushing vigorously and rinsing with both water and mouthwash, I know that flossing is accomplishing good things.
+I am often amazed at the amount of dark matter that emerges with floss.
+Even after pre-brushing, mouthwash rinse, followed by vigorous brushing and post-brushing mouthwash rinse, flossing still gets more gunk!

 I have no scientific evidence to back my claim.
 I have the sight of sludge, seeds and food particles being washed down the drain after flossing.
 I have my fresh-feeling, non-bleeding gums.
 I have a head that can think beyond the latest wild rumour.
 So I floss, not grudgingly, but willingly and even happily on many occasions.